 From where the speaker and his listener sat, they were able to “watch…the out-flung sea.”
 It is constantly moving and seems to fling itself around with only a single sense of order.
 The water is revealing the “edge of the world.”
 Ridge’s speaker is using this description in the hope of sufficiently conveying what she felt then.
 It was as if she was having something grand revealed to her, and then covered up again.
 The water moved “back upon itself” every time it “flung” out.

-In the final lines of this section end with an ellipse.
+The final lines of this section ends with an ellipse.
 The speaker’s words drift off just as the water does she is so entranced by.
 The water is folding back “upon itself” like the speaker states, “we” are.
 The emotional relationship she maintains with this unknown listener has the same qualities as the water.
 It is constantly moving, fluidly in and out.

 And mooned white memory

 Of a tropic sea…